List of naval battles

-This list of naval battles is a chronological list delineating important naval battles that have occurred throughout history, from the beginning of naval warfare with the Hittites in the 12th century BC to Piracy off the coast of Somalia in the 21st century.
-If a battle has no commonly used name it's referred to as "Action of (date)" within the list below.
+This list of naval battles is a chronological list delineating important naval battles that have occurred throughout history, from the beginning of naval warfare with the Hittites in the 12th century BC to piracy off the coast of Somalia in the 21st century.
+If a battle has no commonly used name it is referred to as "Action of (date)" within the list below.